hashicorp/vault/api/SPEC.md

 - `503` - Vault is down for maintenance or is currently sealed.
    Try again later.

+# Group Initialization

+## Initialization [/sys/init]
+### Initialization Status [GET]
+Returns the status of whether the vault is initialized or not.
+The vault doesn't have to be unsealed for this operation.

++ Response 200 (application/json)

+        {
+            "initialized": true
+        }

+### Initialize [POST]
+Initialize the vault.
+This is an unauthenticated request to initially setup a new vault.
+Although this is unauthenticated, it is still safe: data cannot be in vault prior to initialization, and any future authentication will fail if you didn't initialize it yourself.
+Additionally, once initialized, a vault cannot be reinitialized.

+This API is the only time Vault will ever be aware of your keys, and the only time the keys will ever be returned in one unit.
+Care should be taken to ensure that the output of this request is never logged, and that the keys are properly distributed.

++ Request (application/json)

+        {
+            "secret_shares": 5,
+            "secret_threshold": 3,
+        }

++ Response 200 (application/json)

+        {
+            "keys": ["one", "two", "three"]
+        }

 # Group Seal/Unseal

 ## Seal Status [/sys/seal-status]